 They created the Museum in response to public concern that the heritage of the Forest of Dean was disappearing.
 The trust bought a former corn mill, Camp Mill, and opened a museum there in 1983.
 The museum underwent a major refurbishment paid for by the Heritage Lottery Fund and completed in 2003.

-In addition, there are picnic tables, barbecue hearths, an adventure playground, a gift shop selling local produce and the Heritage Kitchen, a restaurant providing home-made food.
+In addition, there are picnic tables, barbecue hearths, an adventure playground.There is also a gift shop selling local produce.
+Finally, they have a Heritage Kitchen, a restaurant providing home-made food.

-The Dean Heritage Centre is open throughout the year with reduced hours in winter.
-Car parking is available to visitors with additional disabled spaces.
+The Dean Heritage Centre is open throughout the year.
+However, is has reduced hours in winter.
+Car parking is available to visitors, they also have additional disabled spaces.
 For more visitor information see their website http://www.deanheritagecentre.com/

 Disclosure!
 Some links on this website are affiliate links and if you click one of them, I may earn a small commission at no extra cost to you.
 Thanks for visiting!